Nuno Reis

-Nuno Miguel Pereira Reis (born 31 January 1991) is a Portuguese professional footballer who plays mainly as a centre-back but also as a defensive midfielder for Liga 3 club União de Santarém.
+Nuno Miguel Pereira Reis (born 31 January 1991) is a Portuguese professional footballer who plays mainly as a centre-back for Indian Super League club Chennaiyin.

-Formed at Sporting CP, where he was only a reserve, he spent most of his career abroad in Belgium, France, Greece, Bulgaria, Australia and India, winning three A-League Premierships and a Championship with Melbourne City.
+Brought up at Sporting CP, where he was only a reserve, he spent most of his career abroad, winning three A-League Premierships and a Championship with Melbourne City in Australia.

 Reis earned 75 caps and scored eight goals for Portugal across all youth levels, captaining the under-20 team to second place at the 2011 World Cup.

 Club career

 Sporting CP

 Born in Murten, Switzerland to Portuguese immigrants, Reis was raised in Santa Catarina da Serra near Leiria, joining Sporting CP's youth ranks in 2003 at the age of 12 from Fátima-based Associação Desportiva Recreativa Cultural Vasco da Gama.
 During his formative years with the Lisbon club he won eight titles (including five national championships), going on to be part of the junior sides that conquered three consecutive leagues and being captain during the last year.
 In addition, he was called up for two first-team games, against C.F.
 Os Belenenses and Atlético Madrid (the latter in the UEFA Europa League).

-After graduating from Sporting's academy, Reis was loaned out to Cercle Brugge K.S.V. in Belgium alongside teammate Renato Neto.
+After graduating from Sporting's academy, Reis was loaned out to Cercle Brugge KSV in Belgium alongside teammate Renato Neto.
 In his first season in the Pro League he scored one goal in 32 appearances (all starts), helping the team to finish in ninth position.

 On 29 January 2014, after one season with S.C.
 Olhanense – with which he made his Primeira Liga debut– and five months with Sporting B, Reis returned to Cercle Brugge on loan for the remainder of the campaign.